kircherlab/IGVF_MPRA_quantification/README.md

 ```

 Here we use an ID `test` so that the files are tagged with `test`.
 Output files are here:
- - `results/test/reporter_genomic_elements/test.reporter_genomic_elements.bcalm.tsv.gz`
+ - `results/test/reporter_genomic_elements/test.reporter_genomic_elements.barcode.tsv.gz`
- - `results/test/reporter_elements/test.reporter_elements.bcalm.tsv.gz`
+ - `results/test/reporter_elements/test.reporter_elements.barcode.tsv.gz`

-With a density and a vulcano plot:
+With a density and a volcano plot:
- - `results/test/quantification/test.bcalm.element.density.png`
+ - `results/test/quantification/test.barcode.element.density.png`
- - `results/test/quantification/test.bcalm.element.vulcano.png`
+ - `results/test/quantification/test.barcode.element.volcano.png`

-The config option `method=bcalm` can be removed because it is the default.
+The config option `level=barcode` can be removed because it is the default.

-For running mpralm you can just use `method=mpralm`.
+For running on aggregated counts you can just use `level=oligo`.